 If you’re looking for a hot pepper, you won’t find anything more extreme than the Carolina Reaper.
 This chili was first awarded the prestigious title of “World’s Hottest Pepper” in 2013.
-To this day, it still holds the Guinness world record for Hottest Pepper.
+To this day, it still holds the Guinness world record for the hottest chili pepper in the world.

-The Carolina Reaper has an updated average Scoville Heat Unit (SHU) rating of 1,641,000, with some individual peppers measuring an impressive 2,200,000 SHU.
+Since 2017 the Carolina Reaper has had an updated average Scoville Heat Unit (SHU) rating of 1,641,000, with some individual peppers measuring an impressive 2.2 million Scoville Heat Units.
 Previously, the pepper was only rated 1,569,300 SHU, but thanks to some 2017 tests at Winthrop University, the pepper is known to be hotter than ever.

 Carolina Reaper Characteristics